Jump to Content

 October 20, 2009

-Public scoping comments received in response to publication of the solar energy study area maps are now available for downloading/browsing.
+Public scoping comments received in response to publication of the proposed solar energy zone maps are now available for downloading/browsing.
 The maps identify 24 tracts of BLM-administered land for in-depth study for solar development.
-During the comment period (June 30-September 14, 2009), the Department of Energy and the Bureau of Land Management solicited input on environmental issues, existing resource data, and industry interest with respect to the study areas.
+During the comment period (June 30-September 14, 2009), the Department of Energy and the Bureau of Land Management solicited input on environmental issues, existing resource data, and industry interest with respect to the proposed SEZs.

 July 27, 2009